kevincgross/git_and_gh_practice/hobbies.md

 One of my favorite hobbies to do is powerlifitng.
+Powerlifting is a sport where you essentially work on and compete with only 3 lifts.
+The 3 lifts are squat, bench, and deadlift in that order.
+It is a very easy sport and hobby that allows you to set goals because you are essentially just chasing weight numbers.
+I like this a lot about this sport as it makes it easy to document and track progress.